-Auctions can be a dynamic and interesting process, however you must be aware of the rights you waive from purchasing at auction, and critical aspects of selling via the Auction process.
+Buying or Selling at AuctionAuctions can be a dynamic and interesting process, however, you must be aware of the rights you waive from purchasing at auction, and critical aspects of selling via the Auction process.

 Retail and Commercial Leasing

 Whilst real estate agents sometimes water it down, there are clauses that can catch you out in Retail and Commercial leases that will break the bank.
-While logically speaking, you may expect Retail and Commercial leases to be similar, but in fact they governed by different laws and regulations.
+While logically speaking, you may expect Retail and Commercial leases to be similar, but in fact, they governed by different laws and regulations.

 Buying or Selling a Business

-What to expect from our Conveyancing Lawyers?
+What to expect from our conveyancing lawyers

-Full Lawyer Representation
+Full Property Lawyer Representation